What's the difference between product leadership and product management?

 • While you can delegate technical decisions, deep understanding multiplies your effectiveness

 You don't need to be an expert in everything, but you need enough fluency to ask the right questions, recognize good answers, and make informed tradeoffs.
+See the Innovation Dictionary for key terminology across domains.

 • Understand different business models: SaaS, marketplaces, freemium, transactional, advertising